 |Further details outdoors|

-The garden is divided into three sections, first the patio by the kitchen and conservatory, then lawns, shrubs, roses, benches, and finally (through the grapevine arch, the third section with a raised stone terrace, seating and patio heater overlooking the stunning Abbey Grounds.
+The garden is divided into three sections, first the patio by the kitchen with table & chairs, then lawns, shrubs, roses, swing seat under the grapevine, sun loungers, and finally (through the grapevine arch), the third section with a raised stone terrace, table and benches overlooking the stunning Abbey Grounds.

 The West of England is a major holiday destination, offering the best of British countryside along with delightful towns and seaside resorts.